yogeshagr/golang/gopl/gopl.md

 		log.Print(err)
 }
 ```
-Combining the statements is shorter and reduces the scope of the variable err,
+Combining the statements is shorter and reduces the scope of the variable `err`,
 which is a good practice.

 ## ch2: Program Structure